 This is a strong indication that the assertions within the TS must be individually answerable, but can they be abbreviated in some way, or must the entire text appear in every TS?
 Hopefully the FDA will tell us.

 When a manufacturer generates a TS, should they include the assertions that they received TI and TH from the prior owner, and that they received the product from an authorized person?
 Clearly these do not apply to the company that makes the product, but oddly, nothing in the DSCSA appears to exempt manufacturers from these individual assertions.
 The FDA should make this clear in their future guidance.

 Can you think of more questions about TS?
 Leave a comment below.

-If your job requires you to understand the DSCSA, make sure you check out my new PDF document “The Drug Supply Chain Security Act Explained”.
+If your job requires you to understand the DSCSA, make sure you check out my new book “The Drug Supply Chain Security Act Explained”.
 It is a section-by-section explanation of the DSCSA and discusses many of the implications to companies in the supply chain who must implement it.
 It includes thousands of cross-reference hyperlinks that allow you to navigate from one point in the document to another and back with little effort.
 You will find it an indispensable tool for learning the DSCSA quickly.
 Get a copy today.
 The introductory price discount ends today so don’t wait.
 To learn more, click here.

 A NOTE TO THE CRIMINALS OUT THERE